Lynne Frederick: Relationships

 "My own marriage ended unhappily when Lynne was two.
 I tried to compensate for her having no father by devoting all the time I wasn't working to her.
-Perhaps if I had married again she wouldn't gone on choosing men twice her age as boyfriends - looking for a father figure I suppose.
+Perhaps if I had married again she wouldn't gone on choosing men twice her age as boyfriends – looking for a father figure I suppose.
 She met Peter Sellers on the rebound from David Frost.
 I thought 'here we go again' but I didn't want to be the one to put it down without giving it a chance.
 I know I said things later about marital track record not being very good, but at the time I went along with it wondering how long it would be before I was having to give him the 'Lynne regrets' speech.
 Now I ask you!
 What mother can be expected to approve of the marriage of her daughter to such a man?
 My heart bled for her.
 To me their marriage is doomed right from the start.
 I hope and pray they'll prove me wrong.
 God knows I want Lynne to be happy.
 But this time I must let her sort it out for herself.
 She must understand that I am staying clear for her sake even though it hurts me to do so."

-After Sellers's death in 1980, Frederick reconciled with her mother.
+After Sellers' death in 1980, Frederick reconciled with her mother.
 Despite its rekindling, their relationship was never the same again.

-In 1972, while in her late teens, Frederick became involved with Curzon House Club casino owner, Julian Posner, who like Sellers was thirty years her senior.
+In 1972, while in her late teens, Frederick became involved with Curzon House Club casino owner Julian Posner, who like Sellers was 30 years her senior.
 They had an on-and-off relationship for about three years until 1975, while Frederick's acting career continued to blossom.
-During their off times, Frederick would often discreetly engage in affairs with her friend and future husband, David Frost.
+During their off times, Frederick often discreetly engaged in affairs with her friend and future husband David Frost.